andreturket/platform_manifest/README.md

 To initialize your local repository using the HazyTeam trees, use a command like this:

-repo init -u git://github.com/HazyTeam/platform_manifest.git -b hazy-mallow
+repo init -u git://github.com/HazyTeam/platform_manifest.git -b hazy-M-i9300

 Then to sync up: